Farmers are using Chinese leeks and Cavendish somaclonal variants to cope with Fusarium wilt.

 In China, where many farmers lease agricultural land, growing awareness of the rotation system has led to a doubling of the price for renting a field on which Chinese leeks have been grown.
 A popular arrangement is to lease a field to a vegetable farmer to cultivate Chinese leeks for 3 years and then to a banana farmer for the next 3.

-Meanwhile in Indonesia, preliminary results suggest that intercropping with Chinese leeks is also effective in reducing disease incidence, albeit to a lesser extent.
+Results from Malaysia suggest that the effectiveness of intercropping with Chinese leeks in reducing disease incidence depends on the cultivar; being effective with 'Grande Naine' but not with 'Berangan Intan' (AAA) and 'Lemak Manis' (AA).
 Since no single practice is fully effective on its own, farmers are advised to combine management options.